 The Company's bank accounts and deposit account are held with Lloyds.
-Withdrawals from the deposit account are governed by the terms of the Transaction Documentation and relate solely to the payment of protection payments and redemption of the Notes.
+Withdrawals from the deposit account are governed by the terms of the Transaction Documentation and relate solely to the payment of Initial Loss Amounts, Final Protection Amounts and redemption of the Notes.

-During the year, the Company made protection payments of £1,316,000 to the Beneficiary (2019: nil).
+Net Initial Loss Amounts and Final Protection Amounts payments totalled £361,000 (2019: net receipt of £113,000).
 There were no Note redemption amounts paid during the year (2019: nil).
 The Company earns a variable rate of interest on these deposits, which is recorded as interest receivable in the Statement of Comprehensive Income.

-2020 £'000 2019 £'000 Cash at bank 113,738 115,119
+2020 £'000 2019 £'000 Cash at bank 88,798 89,299